Kernel Multi-Grid on Manifolds: The direct kernel multigrid method

-\subsection{Multigrid with $\tau$-cycle}
+\subsection{multigrid with $\tau$-cycle}

 In the two-grid method, the computational bottleneck remains the solution on the coarse grid.
-Thus, there have been many approaches to recursively apply the multi-grid philosophy in order to use a direct solver only on the coarsest grid.
+Thus, there have been many approaches to recursively apply the multigrid philosophy in order to use a direct solver only on the coarsest grid.
 A flexible algorithm is the so-called $\tau$-cycle.
-Here $\tau=1$ stands for the $V$-cycle in multi-grid methods and $\tau=2$ gives the $W$-cycle.
+Here $\tau=1$ stands for the $V$-cycle in multigrid methods and $\tau=2$ gives the $W$-cycle.

 Our results hold for $\tau\ge 2$.

 Before proving our main theorem, we need a statement from elementary real analysis. \begin{lemma} For any real numbers $\alpha,\beta,\gamma,\tau$ which satisfy $0<\gamma<1$, $\tau\ge 2$, $\beta>1/\tau$ and $\alpha<\min\left\{ \frac{\tau-1}{\tau} (\beta \tau)^{-\frac{1}{\tau-1}}, \frac{\tau-1}{\tau} \gamma\right\}$, if the sequence $(x_n)_{n \in \N_0}$ satisfies the conditions